Cheat sheet: Getting to know the basics

 - What is a tax year?

 - A tax year is the period of time over which HMRC measure how much tax you should pay.
 A tax year runs from the 6th April to the 5th April the following year (don't ask us why, we think it's awkward as well... but it's important to remember).
 The phrase 'tax-free threshold' is the amount of money you can earn before you owe tax to HMRC.
-This amount changes yearly - for 2017/18 it is £11,500 and for 2018/19 this is £11,850.
+This amount changes yearly - for 2019/20 this is £12,500.
 If you earn less than this, you shouldn't be paying tax (but you may have to pay it and ask for a refund - see 'What is a tax rebate?' below).

 - What is the tax-free personal allowance?

 - This is an amount of money you can earn before you owe tax to HMRC.
-The 'threshold' for the personal allowance changes yearly - for 2017/18 it is £11,500 and for 2018/19 this is £11,850.
+The 'threshold' for the personal allowance changes yearly - for 2019/20 this is £12,500.
 If you earn less than this, you shouldn't be paying tax (but you may have to pay it and ask for a refund - see 'What is a tax rebate?' below).

 - What is a tax rebate?